 Avoid shopworn buzz phrases

 5. “Our people are our most valuable asset” – How many mission statements, speeches and ads, include this syrupy old slogan?
-It automatically invites skepticism.
+It invites skepticism.
 List examples that demonstrate an organization’s commitment to employee well-being, as opposed to spouting a ubiquitous platitude.

 ![]() |